jfcloutier/karma_system/design_notes/cognition_actors.md

 The stages of a time frame are:

-begin -> Initialize new time frame from the previous one -> observe observe -> Make predictions about umwelt beliefs -> believe believe -> Update own beliefs from observations -> act act -> Select a goal (a held belief to impact) and attempt to realize it via a policy directing the umwelt to change its beliefs -> assess assess -> Evaluate the accuracy of the causal model and the effectiveness of past policies -> age age -> Maybe grow/shrink the SOM (cytosis/apoptosis) and diffuse stress -> begin
+observe -> Make predictions about umwelt beliefs -> believe believe -> Update own beliefs from observations -> act act -> Select a goal (a held belief to impact) and attempt to realize it via a policy directing the umwelt to change its beliefs -> assess assess -> Evaluate the accuracy of the causal model and the effectiveness of past policies -> age age -> Maybe grow/shrink the SOM (cytosis/apoptosis) and diffuse stress -> observe

 The pattern is *Message to self -> Task -> Follow-up message to self*